What would you do with Lettering parts on your logo designs?

 - Texts are uneven, stitches are not really smooth.

-Manual digitizing by yourself?
+Manually digitizing texts by yourself?

 That’s great.
 You will get the best result with your best effort.
 But this will cost you so much so much times, and you can not reuse what you did yesterday even though they look the same style as what you are doing.
 It means you have to do the same work again, again and over again…